 Most collections work today happens under constraint — limited staffing, ageing buildings, increasing expectations, and competing priorities.
 This course starts from that reality.

-This is a practice-informed course about judgement: how decisions are made in collections care when information is incomplete, responsibility is high, and there are no ideal options.
+This is a practice-informed course about judgement: how decisions are made in collections care when information is incomplete, responsibility is high, and ideal options do not exist.

-• ethical prioritisation and the reality of trade-offs, particularly in preparedness, response, and recovery
+ethical prioritisation and the reality of trade-offs in preparedness, response, and recovery

-• the “moral load” of decision-dense work, and how sustainable practice is supported
+the moral load of decision-dense work, and what supports sustainable practice over time

 This course is relevant for:

-• staff involved in collections moves, building projects, or change programmes
+staff involved in collections moves, building projects, and organisational change

-• managers and team leaders supporting decision-making and accountability
+managers and team leaders supporting decision-making, prioritisation, and accountability

 Session Themes

-Participants develop a clearer understanding of responsibility and consequence, and the difference between organisational risk, risk to collections and personal risk.
+Participants develop a clearer understanding of responsibility, consequence, and the relationship between organisational risk, collection risk, and personal risk.

 Participants commonly leave with:

-• language for pressures that were previously hard to name
+language for pressures that previously felt difficult to articulate

-• clearer understanding of how constraint shapes practice
+clearer understanding of how constraint shapes collections practice

-• a more realistic relationship with “best practice” under limits
+a more realistic relationship with “best practice” under limitation

 Asia and Pacific